grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/9-IPV6 Attacks-overview.md

 - Grab the hashes
 - If cannot crack the hashes, using relaying
 - More reliable
-- MITM6 - set IPV^ DNS and relay using SMB and ldap
+- MITM6 - set IPV6 DNS and relay using SMB and ldap